jasperproject/jasperproject.github.io/documentation/software/index.md

 Back in the shell, run:

 {% highlight bash %}
-alsa force-reload
+sudo alsa force-reload
 {% endhighlight %}

-Test that recording works with:
+Test that recording works with.
+You may need to restart your Pi.

 {% highlight bash %}
 arecord temp.wav